openaleph/leakrfc/docs/api.md

 `leakrfc` provides a simpel api powered by [FastAPI](https://fastapi.tiangolo.com/) for clients to retrieve file metadata and blobs.
 It therefore acts as a proxy between client and archive, so that the client doesn't need to know where the actual blobs live.
 The api can handle authorization via [JSON Web Tokens](https://jwt.io).

+## Installation

+The API feature needs some extra packages that are not installed by default.
+Install `leakrfc` with api dependencies:

+    pip install leakrfc[api]

 ## Start local api server

 This is for a quick testing setup: